No Support JavaScript

 Article 63

 Where a long-term investment is made to hold all the shares or more than one-half of the shares of a subsidiary enterprise, it shall be valued on the basis of the total net worth of the assets of such an enterprise or a part thereof proportionate to the amount of shares held.
-Where the amount of long-term investment in any other enterprise is less than a majority of its total amount of capital, the valuation of the investment shall be based on the cost.
+Where the amount of long-term investment in any other enterprise is less than one-half of its total amount of capital, the valuation of the investment shall be based on the cost.

 Article 64